 MAKE YOUR OWN

 Learn how to forge your own utensil in this one-to-one session with Greg.
 Choose from a fire poker, toasting fork, letter opener, coat hook or barbecue butler.
-Price: £35 per hour.
-A letter opener, coat hook or BBQ butler takes one hour; the poker and toasting fork takes two hours.
+Price: £90 for four hours.

 All photos by Suzy Bennett